0xdefilover/erc20-swap-example/README.md

 # ERC20 Token Swap

-This project demonstrates a hardhat use case to swap ERC20 tokens in a whale address using Uniswap protocol
+This project demonstrates a hardhat use case to swap ERC20 tokens using the Uniswap V2 protocol

 ## Setup